urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/11-fail.md

   of the agent core.
 - Helper cores are typically placed below the agent core, and composed with a tisgal (`=<`) rune.
-- The helper core is typically a `door` with the `bowl` as a sample.
+- The helper core is typically a door with the `bowl` as a sample.
-- The helper core is typically given an alias of `hc` in the lustar virtual arm of the agent core.
+- The helper core is typically given a name of `hc` or `do` in the lustar virtual arm of the agent core.